Getting tired of hearing about how great packing cubes are?

 I did not pack like that during my trip.
 I’m entirely too indecisive.

-I couldn’t choose which outfit I wanted to wear in Milan, so I just packed based on categories.
+I couldn’t choose which outfit I wanted to wear in Milan or Venice, so I just packed based on categories.

 I had 6 cubes to use, so packing based on category was incredibly easy.